-In general, enrollment has been a continual institutional challenge.
-To help the program sustain the same number of graduates, hiring a full-time institutional marketing director with a budget of \$2,000 for promotion of the program is ideal.
+In general, enrollment is a continual institutional challenge.
+To help the program sustain the same number of graduates, hiring a full-time institutional marketing director with a budget assigned for promotion of the program is ideal.

 - C. Provide a final reflection of the program summarizing its role in fulfilling the mission of the college and student learning success. - > Indicate the goals and actions the program intends to take in this next cycle. - > Prioritize in rank order the most pressing needs facing the program and include how the college can assist in supporting these needs.